haberggit/Data-Science-Data-Cleansing-Course-Project/CodeBook.md

                  SITTING
                  STANDING
                  LAYING
-[3:88] -  numeric - time and frequency domain variables -- details are described at the url cited above
+[3:88] -  numeric - contains calcluated mean() for the subject/activity.
+Each of the following 86 variables contains a calculated mean of the time and frequency domain variables that were denoted as a mean or standard deviation variable in the original data sets (note: details of the original data are described at the url cited above.)

  [3] "tBodyAcc.mean...X"                    "tBodyAcc.mean...Y"
  [5] "tBodyAcc.mean...Z"                    "tGravityAcc.mean...X"